 Community Request On Planning (CROP for short)

-No note with name community.crop found
+No note with name community.crop found in cache during parsing.

 This section is both inspired by and borrows heavily from the following project: